Book Colosseum Arena Tickets | Explore the Combat Stage of Gladiators

 Gladiator Gate of Colosseum

-Walk Through the Gladiator Gate
+Walk through the Gladiator Gate

 Out of the 80 entrances of the Colosseum, 76 were reserved for the general public.
 The remaining 4 were known as the Grand Entrances, namely, the North Gate, the South Gate, the Gate of Life, and the Gate of Death.
 During gladiator games, the gladiators entered the arena through the Gate of Life and if they survived, exited through it.
 Those who were wounded or killed were taken out of the stadium through the Gate of Death.
 During the visit, you will be able to enter the Colosseum through the Gate of Life, which is today dubbed the "Gladiator's Gate", allowing you to experience what it might have been like to enter the amphitheater packed with spectators.